paipeline/LLMoptimFunc/classical_markowitz_model.md

 ```
 The classical Markowitz model can be formulated as a quadratic optimization problem.
 The objective is to minimize the portfolio variance while achieving a minimum expected return.
 The mathematical formulation is as follows:

+### Quadratic Model Explanation
+The classical Markowitz model is a quadratic optimization problem where the objective is to minimize the portfolio variance while achieving a specified expected return.
+The quadratic nature arises from the formulation of the portfolio variance, which is expressed as:

+\[
+\text{Variance} = x^T \Sigma x
+\]

+where:
+- \( x \) is the vector of asset weights in the portfolio.
+- \( \Sigma \) is the covariance matrix of asset returns.

+The objective function is defined as:

 ### Objective Function
 Minimize:
 \[